Crissium/variety-daily-verse/README.md

 # How to use

 Download the `verse.py` script and replace `version` with your preferred one.
 Then copy the script to `$HOME/.config/variety/plugins/`.
-Restart `variety` and go to Preferences > Effects > Quotes > Sources and Filtering, unclick all checkboxes except, of course, "Bible Gateway's Verse of the Day".
+Restart `variety` and go to Preferences > Effects > Quotes > Sources and Filtering, uncheck all checkboxes except, of course, "Bible Gateway's Verse of the Day".
 Remove all tags and authors.
 Now it should work perfectly!

 # Screenshots